functional-jslib/fjl/README.md

 - A functional library that takes advantage of the es6 features of the language and is built from the ground up using functional concepts.
 - A functional library that is exported to multiple formats (umd, amd, commonjs, es6-modules, and iife).
-- A functional library that has curried and un-curried versions of included operations.
+- ~~A functional library that has curried and un-curried versions of included operations.
 Et. al.
-    `append`, `append` (un-curried version)
+    `append`, `append` (un-curried version)~~ Managing uncurried and curried methods makes development on the library unwieldly and is un-functional (anyway :-)), so has been removed from library (as a feature).
 - A library that shouldn't be to hard to develop on (methods grouped similarly to the way the haskell modules are separated out 'Data.List' (in our lib is './src/list.js') etc..
 - Etc. etc..